-The Company is subject to tax in accordance with the regulations of General Authority of Zakat and Tax ("GAZT").
+The Company is subject to tax in accordance with the regulations of Zakat, Tax and Customs Authority ("ZTCA").
 Provision for tax for the Company is charged to the statement of profit or loss.
 Additional amounts payable, if any, at the finalization of final assessments are accounted for when such amounts are determined.